Skip to Main Content

 Some of the most important documents used in the workplace are the technical drawings, diagrams, and schematics that specify how fabrication and construction tasks will be carried out, or describe the composition and assembly of equipment.
 One of the essential skills for anyone involved in a trade is the ability to correctly interpret drawings.
 If you are in a construction or fabrication industry, you will need to be able to examine a drawing, take information from it, and visualize the finished product.

-Introduction to Computer Graphics by David Eck (2016): David Eck.
+book cover Introduction to Computer Graphics by David Eck (2023): David Eck.

 Introduction to Computer Graphics is a free, on-line textbook covering the fundamentals of computer graphics and computer graphics programming.
 This book is meant for use as a textbook in a one-semester course that would typically be taken by undergraduate computer science majors in their third or fourth year of college.